fido-device-onboard/pri-fidoiot/component-samples/demo/manufacturer/README.md

 - `manufacturer_https_port`

-  Allows enduser to select a port for accepting HTTPS requests.
+  Allows end user to select a port for accepting HTTPS requests.
   ***NOTE***: This property is not required if service is running in `http` mode.

   Default value: 443